CsabaSzabo/csabaszabo/contents/en/blog/dark-mode-for-website-with-nuxtjs-and-vuetify.md

 }
 ```

-And this is how you change the dark/light mode programatically.
+And this is how you change the dark/light mode programmatically.

 ```javascript

 this.$vuetify.theme.dark = true;
 ```

-The problem with this solution, is that Vuetify doesn't follow the operation system light/dark mode settings.
+The problem with this solution is that Vuetify doesn't follow the operation system light/dark mode settings.
 As most of the mobile apps works and Apple Human Guideline supports, your app should follow the dark/light mode of the devices.
 Vuetify doesn't have this functionality and even there's a close feature request about this on [GitHub](https://github.com/vuetifyjs/vuetify/issues/7932).

 ## Automatic dark/light mode switch

 You have to set a default theme to your application in `nuxt.config.js`.
-I would suggest you to set it to light, as I believe most of the users use their device in light mode.
+I would suggest you set it to light, as I believe most of the users use their device in light mode.

 ```javascript